mcnorman18/WAZE-Project/Waze_Churn_Prediction_Case_Study_With_Thought_Process.md

 df['device'].value_counts(normalize=True) * 100
 ```

-**Result / Thought Process:** About 700 rows missing churn labels.
+**Results:** About 700 rows missing churn labels.
 Distributions were consistent with non-missing rows, suggesting randomness.
 No device skew → missingness not likely a problem.

 ---